ChrisProbyn/ChattyApp/README.md

 Export your config with to App.jsx.

 ```

-Install the dependencies and start the server.
+Install the dependencies and start the server and client.

 ```
 npm install